-As a child we had a family dog, Monty, a cocker spaniel as well as a variety of small pets.
+My name is Caroline Ward and I have always loved animals.
+As a child we had a family dog, Monty, a Cocker Spaniel as well as a variety of small pets.

 Sarah Louise Stridgeon

-In 2015 I bought a Staffordshire Bull Terrier puppy, Apollo.
+In 2015 I brought home a Staffordshire Bull Terrier puppy, Apollo.
 Little did I know that this chubby little puppy would take me all the way to Crufts, coming second in Level 1 in the Inter-regional Rally Competition 2017.
 Apollo has his Gold Good Citizen award and competes in KC Rally.
 He also enjoys training tricks and doing fun agility.

 I attended classes at FITdogs to train Apollo in Rally and the Kennel Club Good Citizen Dog Scheme, realising my passion for dog training.
-I enjoy learning through continued personal development and I have currently been on several workshops in puppy training, lifeskills and canine cognition.
+I enjoy learning through continued personal development and I have currently been on several workshops in puppy training, life skills and canine cognition.

 My passion lies in helping puppies and older dogs gain new skills and watching their relationship with their owners flourish.